smaye81/angular-atscript-seed/README.md

 angular-atscript-seed
 ================

-Seed project using Angular and AtScript
+Seed project using Angular and AtScript with pure ES6 modules.
+No dependency on Require or Browserify.

 Uses: